Kedi Billa Killadi Ranga: Critical reception

 Critic based at Sify rated three-and-a-half out of five stars and wrote: "The film works big time due to Pandiraj's dialogues and presentation and it will especially appeal to the family audiences.
 Comedy and sentiments are packaged well to provide wholesome entertainment.
 First half could have been crisper, but still a thoroughly enjoyable comedy entertainer."
 M. Suganth of The Times of India also rated three-and-a-half out of five, summarising "By now, the tale of a wastrel turning responsible has been done to death in Tamil cinema but what sets this film apart is in the refreshingly effortless manner in which the director spins his tale."
 A critic from Kalki called the film watchable.
 S. Saraswathi of Rediff.com wrote "Though the film deals with a sensitive subject, director Pandiraj injects a good dose of humour and makes it more enjoyable."

 In contrast, a reviewer based at In.com rated two stars, summarising "the film doesn't take itself seriously at any point and entertains in parts."
 According to Baradwaj Rangan, "Had a first-time filmmaker made Kedi Billa Killadi Ranga, we may have smiled indulgently at the handful of scenes and lines that worked [...]
 But with Pandiraj, whose work since the charming (and National Award-winning) Pasanga has yielded steadily diminishing returns, there is a bit of dismay that yet another promising filmmaker has decided to genuflect before the Holy Trinity of present-day Tamil cinema: natpu, sarakku and thathuvam."
+A critic from Kalki concluded that the film was watchable.